microsoft/debug-adapter-protocol/specification.md

 The request sets the location where the debuggee will continue to run.

-This makes it possible to skip the execution of code or to executed code again.
+This makes it possible to skip the execution of code or to execute code again.

 The code between the current location and the goto target is not executed but skipped.